core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Fine-grained suppression of error responses.

 * Changed section title "Mandatory-to-Implement Compliance Requirements" to "Implementation Compliance".

+* "Challenge-Response Synchronization" moved to the document body.

 * RFC 7641 and draft-ietf-core-echo-request-tag as normative references.